Argentina's Fernandez says prosecutor's death was not suicide

 Argentine courts have accused a group of Iranians of planting the AMIA bomb.
 Nisman charged last week that Fernandez opened a secret back channel to Tehran as part of a plot to clear the suspects and whitewash the attack.

-He said she was pushing to normalize relations with Iran as a step toward clinching a grains-for-oil deal that would help Argentina close its $7 billion per year energy deficit.
+He said she was pushing to normalise relations with Iran as a step towards clinching a grains-for-oil deal that would help Argentina close its $7 billion (4.64 billion pounds) per year energy deficit.

 The government dismissed the charge as ridiculous.